Federal Donuts logo

 What Is Federal Donuts?

-Federal Donuts is a donut, fried chicken and coffee shop franchise offering a rotating menu of donut flavors alongside twice-fried, super crispy chicken sandwiches and other chicken dishes with accompanying dipping sauces and dry seasonings.
-Revenue is generated primarily through the sale of donuts, fried chicken and coffee under the franchisor's proprietary system, recipes and Marks.
-Shops are typically about 1,500 square feet and operate as stand-alone or in-line units in high-traffic pedestrian and business locations.
+Federal Donuts is a donut, fried chicken, and coffee shop franchise offering a rotating menu of donut flavors (including classic and unexpected varieties) alongside twice-fried, super-crispy chicken sandwiches and other chicken dishes.
+Shops are approximately 1,500 square feet and are typically operated as stand-alone or in-line units in high-traffic pedestrian and business locations.

 Federal Donuts Franchise: Pros and Cons